Teaching with AI Guide

 AI Detectors

 As AI technology evolves rapidly, detecting the use of AI can be increasingly tricky.
 Though using an AI detector may deter some academic dishonesty and raise student’s awareness of the limits of AI and the need for original work, these tools are not foolproof.
-Current detection methods can produce false positives/negatives, particularly for generated content that has been substantially revised.
+Current detection methods can produce false positives/negatives, particularly for non-native writers or generated content that has been substantially revised.
 Further, there can be privacy concerns when submitting student work to external tools without fully understanding their data and privacy policies.

 Rather than implementing AI detection tools punitively, the better approach is to have an open discussion with students about appropriate AI use from the start: